 The huge ears Basil gave Mel match up with Mel’s own description of the most essential ingredient to a voice artist’s success, a trained ear.

 Basil Wolverton (1909-1978), was Mel Blanc’s contemporary in Portland.
 Both men drew paychecks from the Oregonian.
 Mel Blanc’s work on radio program KGW Hoot Owls was paid for by The Oregonian.
-Basil Wolverton worked as a cartoonist for The Oregonian.
+Basil Wolverton worked as a illustrator and cartoonist for The Oregonian.

 KEX radio was an affiliate of KGW, and as such was located directly across the hall from the very room in the Oregonian Tower where Mel Blanc had gotten his start in 1927 performing with KGW’s immensely popular Hoot Owls.